szabgab/rust.org.il/pages/companies.md

+---
-# Companies in Israel using Rust
+title: Companies in Israel using Rust
+timestamp: 2023-12-07T19:30:02
+description: List of companies In Israel that use Rust along with some information on what they use it for.
+---

 * [MetalBear](https://metalbear.co)
     * Developing [mirrord](https://github.com/metalbear-co/mirrord)